ateeqrehman33/ValSports/README.md

 ## License

-Designed and developed by 2020 AhmedVargos
+Designed and developed by Ateeq Rehman 2023

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.